ranjithkumartammineni/movierecommendationsample/README.md

 # movierecommendationsystem
-To recommend a movie to an user
+A user is recommended with a set movies based on the user preference.